To date, MOAS has undertaken two missions in the Andaman Sea.

-Refugees and migrants were travelling 1,500 nautical miles south from the bay in search of hope and jobs in Malaysia.
-Many of these people were lured aboard trawlers and held for ransom.
-In some cases, when they made it to landfall, they were again held for ransom.
-Unlike other areas of the world, the Andaman route generated numerous migrant fatalities from the brutal conditions and murders that occurred both at sea and on land.
+Rohingya refugees were travelling 1,500 nautical miles south in search of security and employment.
+Many were lured aboard trawlers by human traffickers and held for ransom.
+In some cases, when they made it to dry land, they were again held captive until families could pay for their freedom.
+This route generated numerous fatalities due to the brutal conditions of the crossing and the senseless murders that occurred both at sea and on land.

-During our mission in the Andaman Sea, MOAS was able to expand diplomatic relations, while our experienced search and rescue team worked closely with stakeholders in Bangladesh, Myanmar, Thailand, India, Malaysia and Indonesia to establish a vital ground network of information-sharing for advocacy around SAR in the region.
-Our sister organisation, Xchange, also conducted a survey of 1,000 Rohingya people to understand how they perceived migration in the region (the report can be read here).
+During our first mission in the Andaman Sea, MOAS was able to expand diplomatic relations in Southeast Asia, working closely with stakeholders in Bangladesh, Myanmar, Malaysia, Thailand, India and Indonesia to establish a vital network of information-sharing for advocacy around regional SAR.
+Our partner organisation Xchange also conducted a survey of 1,000 Rohingya people to understand how they perceived migration in the region – you can read the full report here.